 Brunswick Art Model 127 Japanese Lacquer

-Beautiful upright Art Model Brunswick with Ultona reproducer (rotates to play vertical & lateral cut records).
+Beautiful upright Art Model Brunswick with the Ultona reproducer, which rotates to play vertical & lateral cut records.

 Columbia Q Graphophone Cylinder Player